(ca. 1895, in The Letters of William James, ed. by Henry James, Boston, 1920)

 - 1907.
 Resigns Harvard professorship.
-Publishes Pragmatism: A New Name for Some Old Ways of Thinking, based on lectures given in Boston and at Columbia.
+Publishes Pragmatism: A New Name for Some Old Ways of Thinking with Longmans, Green & Co., based on lectures given in Boston and at Columbia.

 - 1909.
-Publishes A Pluralistic Universe, based on Hibbert Lectures delivered in England and at Harvard the previous year.
+Publishes A Pluralistic Universe with Longmans, Green & Co., based on Hibbert Lectures delivered in England and at Harvard the previous year.

 - 1910.
 Publishes “A Pluralistic Mystic” in Hibbert Journal.
 Abandons attempt to complete a “system” of philosophy.
 (His partially completed manuscript published posthumously as Some Problems of Philosophy).
 Dies of heart failure at summer home in Chocorua, New Hampshire.

 “Remarks on Spencer’s Definition of Mind as Correspondence” (1878)